 - You had alcohol in your mouth ("mouth alcohol"), which masked the deep lung air (alveolar air) that Nevada breathalyzers are meant to measure for DUI purposes.

-- You had a rising blood alcohol level, which tends to cause the machine to exaggerate or over-report your true BAC level.
+- You had a rising blood alcohol level in Nevada, which tends to cause the machine to exaggerate or over-report your true BAC level.

 - You were on an Atkins-style low carb / high protein diet at the time, which auto-produces isopropyl alcohol.
 This can "trick" the breath machine, causing it to read a high BAC even if you have had little or nothing to drink.

 As you can see, numerous factors can cause a breathalyzer to give falsely high readings.
 So it is of utmost important that you tell your attorney everything you can remember regarding the DUI incident, your medical history, your diet, your health, even what you ate or drank that day . . . something you think is irrelevant may be the key to fighting a Las Vegas DUI case.

 If your attorney can cast doubt on the accuracy of your breath test, then he/she might get it excluded as evidence.
 And once the BAC results are excluded, the prosecution should be more willing to reduce the drunk driving charge to a less serious offense or to throw it out completely.

 Can I refuse to take a DUI breath test in Nevada?

 Anyone who drives in Nevada is considered to have given "implied consent" to submit to both a preliminary breath test and an evidentiary breath test.
 And if a policeman asks you to take an evidentiary breath test and you refuse, he can get a warrant and use "reasonable force" such as constraining you to compel you to take a blood test instead.
 (NRS 484C.160)

 If you do refuse to submit to a DUI breath test, the prosecution may introduce your refusal as evidence...and ask the judge to construe it as an indicator that you were driving under the influence in Nevada.
 Refusing to submit to an evidentiary test will also cause your driver's license to be suspended for one to three years.